eestec-antwerp/AntwerPi2/docs/source/eestec/waypoints.rst

  Waypoints
 ===========

-We can transform a route you programmed into an actual route for the drone, using the file `wayppoints.py <https://raw.githubusercontent.com/eestec-antwerp/AntwerPi2/master/waypoints/waypoints.py>`_.
-Download it and put it next to your ``main.py``.
+We can transform a route you programmed into an actual route for the drone, using the file <a href="https://raw.githubusercontent.com/eestec-antwerp/AntwerPi2/master/waypoints/waypoints.py" download>waypoints.py</a> Download it and put it next to your ``main.py``.

 To use it, you need to import it first, add the following line at the **top** of your file::